natcap/invest.users-guide/source/sdr.rst

 A key thing to remember when comparing modeled results to observations is that the model represents rill-inter-rill erosion only.
 As indicated in the Introduction three other sources of sediment may contribute to the sediment budget: gully erosion, stream bank erosion, and mass erosion.
 The relative importance of these processes in a given landscape needs to be determined to ensure appropriate model interpretation.

+For more detailed information on comparing with observations, and associated calibration, see Hamel et al (2015).

 .. primerend

 Appendix 1: Data Sources
 ========================